Skip to main content

 How much water do I need?

 Not getting enough fluids can lead to dehydration, which is why the Eatwell Guide (a government resource) suggests drinking six to eight cups or glasses of fluid a day.
-Drinking water is an easy way to reach that goal, but other drinks and food count towards your fluid intake as well.
+Drinking water is an easy way to reach that goal, but other drinks and foods also count towards your fluid intake.

-Other signs and ways to assess your hydration levels include fatigue, headaches, dry mouth and dizziness.
-Urinating less frequently can also be a sign of dehydration.
-Seek medical attention if these symptoms are severe or persistent.
+Other signs of dehydration include fatigue, headaches, dry mouth and dizziness, and urinating less frequently can also be a indication.
+Seek medical attention if these symptoms are severe or persist.

 Our expert says: